Jordan-Bailey/DSI_Capstone_Project/README.md

-This is my working capstone.
+This is the README  for my capstone project.

+Data: !../raw_data_files

 Notebooks: